k2view-academy/K2View-Academy/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md

 # Cassandra Keyspaces for Fabric

-Fabric uses the Cassandra DB as a storage layer and as a management database for Fabric applications.
+Fabric uses the Cassandra DB as a storage layer and also as a Fabric application management database.
 Fabric creates several keyspaces for its operation.
 Each Fabric keyspace starts with a **k2** and each deployed LU creates the following additional Cassandra keyspace: **k2view_[LU Name]**.
 For example: k2view_customer.

 **Notes:**

-- The cluster_id, if set in the [node.id](/articles/02_fabric_architecture/05_fabric_main_configuration_files.md#nodeid) configuration file, is concatenated to each keyspace name.
-For example: if cluster_id is set to crm1, the keyspace k2view_customer_crm1 is created.
+-  When set in the [node.id](/articles/02_fabric_architecture/05_fabric_main_configuration_files.md#nodeid) configuration file, the cluster_id is concatenated to each keyspace name.
+For example: if the cluster_id is set to crm1, the keyspace k2view_customer_crm1 is created.
 - When a Fabric project is opened in the Fabric Studio, it creates the keyspaces of the project in the local Cassandra server and concatenates the project name to the keyspace name.
 - The following keyspace is created for deployed WS: <strong>k2view_k2_ws</strong>.